SenseNet/docs.sensenet.com/content/concepts/content-management/04-content-templates.md

 Content templates are content of the same type as they are defined for.
 For example document templates are files; library or list templates are document libraries or memo lists.
 To create a content template you simply need to create a new content under the appropriate folder (named by the type).
 You can set any property of the content template or add child content (e.g. libraries and lists for a workspace), they will be part of the template.

-# Modify or deleting a template
+# Modify or delete a template

 You can modify or delete a content template at any time.
 They are not connected to the content created using them in any way.
 For this reason, modifying a template will not modify a content previously created.